dystopian-games/project-fiter/README.md

 *  Ultimate: A powerful ability which assists the player in battle.
 Provide buffs or debuffs to the player(s) or enemies Each hero has different abilities, but the the melee has only a different animation

+### Player View
+The player views the character at a downward angle, with the centered character responding instantaneously to user commands.

 ### Animated Sprites
 * Senfer
    - The protagonist; wants to defeat the evil wizard to regain his throne in the kingdom of Camelot